pleonova/pleonova.github.io/_pages/about.md

   #image: "/images/rock-colors-small.jpg"
 ---

 I have 7 years of industry experience in the analytics space, spanning a wide variety of sectors from hardware to education.
 I've worked at both big companies such as Google and Shutterfly as well as small startups in healthcare and education.
-I first got interested in Data Science through my economics coursework and research at UC Berkeley.
+My interest in data science actually started way back during my economics coursework and research at UC Berkeley.

 In order to stay up to date on the constantly evolving field, I regularly read articles, take online courses and occasionally even read through a textbook, the old fashioned way (if you want to learn about some my favorite resources, feel free to click the [Education](https://pleonova.github.io/education/) section).

 I most enjoy creating tools that others can re-use or learn from, whether that is for personal tracking ([Data Diary Project](https://github.com/pleonova/data-diary)) or experimentation ([Choosing the correct hypothesis test](https://github.com/pleonova/stat-tests) and [A/B Testing Templates](https://github.com/pleonova/ab-testing)).
-I've also given talks about visualizing data ([Tableau How To](https://pleonova.github.io/visualization-tableau/) and held internal company training seminars on SQL.
+I've also given talks about visualizing data ([Tableau How To](https://pleonova.github.io/visualization-tableau/)) and held internal company training seminars on SQL.

 ## My Timeline